Studies show that more than two thirds of people are living the paycheck to paycheck life at least part of the time.

-That's a pretty stunning statistic.
+That's a pretty stunning statistic!

 Keeping your head above water financially seems to be getting harder and harder every year, and there are a variety of reasons why that's happening.

-You Don't Have to Live Paycheck to Paycheck
+You Don't Have to Struggle With Money

 Any big change in life always starts with the decision that change has to happen, no matter what.